 A complementary pre wedding meeting, typically at the main venue around a month before each wedding.

-Beautifully designed and presented wedding albums from GraphiStudio, Jorgensen and others.
+Beautifully designed and presented options on wedding albums from GraphiStudio, Jorgensen and others.

 Typically around 300-400 digitally corrected images, with some Black and White or toned images, presented to each couple via a private web gallery for each wedding.

 A discount on all reprints purchased during the month after each wedding via my website, for example by family and friends.

 A complimenmtary DVD of 'high res' and print prepared images is included within all of my packages.

 I like to talk about my work and to share my enthusiasm in what I do and can also offer you on your wedding day.
 Why not get in touch?

 Wedding Photography Prices and FAQs

 Unlike some photographers, I also offer special incentives and discounts to photograph some short duration or mid-week weddings (please phone or email for latest details and to check my availability), including all images on DVD type arrangements.
 Feel free to contact me by phone, or the 'Contact' form on my website, or else email firstname.lastname@example.org for full and clear details and to check if I remain available for your date.